-Scabiosa plants like rich, organic, well drained soil.
-Ideal soil pH:
+Scabiosa plants like rich, organic, well-drained soil.
+Ideal soil pH: 6.0 – 7.5.

 Mix compost into the planting site, when first planting or when dividing and replanting the crown.

-Keep soil moist not wet.
+Keep soil moist, not wet.
 Apply extra water during droughts and hot weather.

-Fertilize once in the spring with a general purpose fertilizer, after plants have begun to grow.
+Fertilize once in the spring with a general-purpose fertilizer, after plants have begun to grow.
 Fertilize again in early summer.

 Mulch around plants to keep weeds down, and for a neat and tidy appearance.

 Deadhead spent blooms as soon as they have died off.
 This will prompt the plant to produce new blooms all season long.

 Pincushion Flowers seldom are bothered by insects and disease.
 Generally, these plants do not need insecticides or fungicides.

-If insect or disease problems occur, treat them early with an insecticidal
+If insect or disease problems occur, treat them early with insecticidal soap and /or fungicide.